vindolin/prusa2mqtt/README.md

                      [--mqtt_password MQTT_PASSWORD]
                      [--discrete_topics DISCRETE_TOPICS]

-Log temperature data from the USB port of a Prusa printer to an MQTT server.
+Log temperature data and progress from the USB port of a Prusa printer to an MQTT server.

 optional arguments:
   -h, --help            show this help message and exit